3. Special facilities

 As can be seen from the above list, modules local to your project take precedence over modules available in Transcrypt, which again take precedence over modules available globally in CPython.
 Note that even if modules are made available globally in CPython, importing them in Transcrypt gives special possibilities and restrictions.
 They are allowed to be written in native JavaScript, in which case they reside in the __javascript__ subdirectory of the module.
 They should not depend on C, C++ or features that are outside Python subset supported by Transcrypt.

-Although under these guidelines it’s quite possible to write modules that are importable both by CPyton and Transcrypt, most Transcrypt modules will be come from the JavaScript, rather than from the Python ecosystem.
+Although under these guidelines it’s quite possible to write modules that are importable both by CPython and Transcrypt, most Transcrypt modules will be come from the JavaScript, rather than from the Python ecosystem.
 If both a Python and a JavaScript incarnation of a module are present, the Python module is only recompiled if it’s younger than the corresponding JavaScript module, unless the -b switch is used.

 Furthermore, note that the __init__.py or __init__.js file of a module is executed if and only if that module is imported, not if it’s just somewhere in the hierarchy of directories containing that module.
 Furthermore the global code of a module is executed only once, no matter how often that module is imported, as is equally the case with CPython.

-Another deviation from CPython is that the inclusion of a module has to be decided upon compiletime.
+Another deviation from CPython is that the inclusion of a module has to be decided upon compile time.
 This means that imports cannot be runtime conditional, so e.g. cannot be under an if.
-For compiletime conditional imports you can use __pragma__ (‘ifdef’).
+For compile time conditional imports you can use __pragma__ (‘ifdef’).
 Also, since imports are resolved in one pass, cyclic imports are not supported.

 As a consequence of the above, modules may be distributed as Python .py files, but also as JavaScript-only .js files.
 The JavaScript files may be hand written or generated by any tool including Transcrypt.